nathanblair/tf-template-demo/README.md

 - Create new files for infrastructure solutions desired (`server.tf`, `database.tf`, etc.).

 - Write in `terraform` resources or modules to get tests passing.

+# Localstack

+Without a pro license these are the known systems that will exhibit false positives for passing tests

+- `compute`/EC2 Instances
+- `sftp`/Amazon Transfer Family